The Campus Visit

-- Write thank-you notes to the director of admissions and to any other staff or faculty who interviewed you and extended you courtesies while on campus.
+- Write thank-you notes to the director of admissions and to any other staff or faculty members who interviewed you and extended you courtesies while you were on campus.
 This should be done promptly upon returning home.

-- See your counselor and discuss what you have learned.
+- See your counselor to discuss what you have learned.

 - Review evaluations and impressions.

-- Begin ranking order of the colleges on your list.
+- Begin ranking the order of the colleges on your list.